Nithesh04/webknot_assignment/README.md

 Sample events

-Some prefilled registrations, attendance records, and feedback
+Prefilled registrations, attendance records, and feedback

-🛡 Error Handling
+### Error Handling
-The API takes care of common issues such as:
+The API handles common issues such as:

 Preventing duplicate registrations